matt9527-marist/MyObsidianNotes/Machine Learning/006 Classification Concepts and Metrics.md

    Recall the product rule.
 The probability: `P(X, Y) = P(X|Y) * P(X)`.
    We must compute both this joint probability for Y=yes and then for Y=no, and then pick the greater of the two.

    The problem with probabilities is that when we multiply probabilities, we tend closer to 0.
+The probability P(X, Y) will involve multiplying multiple probabilities, which presents the risk of underflow.
+Instead of using the probabilities, we may want to use a function, something like a logarithm.